Universität Bonn

 Panel organiser:

-Renée Ford (Aarhus University)
+Renée L. Ford (Aarhus University)

 This topic aims to share current international, interdisciplinary research on embodied contemplative practices in Asia and explore the practical components and the larger impact these practices have on the social and environmental communities affected by individual contemplative activities.
 One might define these practices as “contemplative” in the same vein that Richard Davidson defines “contemplative practices are practices that involve some form of mental training and may also involve physical movement or dialogue-based exercises.
 Although contextualized differently among the traditions that use them, contemplative practices are typically viewed as practical methods to bring about a state of enduring well-being or inner flourishing.”
 Much research on contemplative practices investigates the mental engagement of the process.